wenhuaiqing/McNab/README.md

 ## Description

-This project is a web-based application designed to assist with report writing, built as a voluntary project for a job application.
-The application leverages a large language model to help users generate and summarize content from JSON data, streamlining the report creation process.
+This project is a web-based application designed to generate reports/dashboards and also help users better understand, interpret, and gain insights from their data using a large language model..
 This project demonstrates proficiency in modern web application development, cloud deployment, and the integration of AI services.

 ## App Demo